 Risk of no authority to protect your lease

-You are not powerless when it comes to signing a lease agreement of your medical office building.
+You are not powerless when it comes to signing a lease agreement with your medical office building.
 Professional commercial real estate appraisers can help you identify hidden clauses that are often tucked away in the details of a lease and take appropriate steps to safeguard your interests.
 They evaluate your lease and identify various parts of the lease that might impede your ability to sell your practice or smooth retirement.
 Healthcare tenants with leases expiring in two or three years should create a negotiating strategy with efficient professional help to renew their lease, providing them the freedom to make career choices without paying penalties to the landlord even after they retire.